farhad-sadeghlo/Lantern_Institute/Health_Project/README.md

 5. Show some of the graphs online using plotly and GCP (as It's a web app with .py python extention provided as another project in plotly-dash folder)

-This further update would be provided soon.
+More updates like this and further improvements would be provided soon.

-6. Use Machine Learning tools to make models
+Use Machine Learning tools to make models